sanjay14073/Tictactoe/README.md

 # Tictactoe
-This is a multiplayer Tic Tac toe app.The app is built using flutter and its backend is built using node.js Socket io has been used for real time updation of scores
+This is a multiplayer Tic Tac toe app.The app is built using flutter and its backend is built using node.js Socket io has been used for real time updation of scores.Max of 5 chances is provided per room.